-- Minimum required landscape barrier height shall be measured on the subject site from the nearest adjacent top of curb (parking lot), nearest adjacent crown of road, or nearest adjacent finished floor elevation. - The wall requirement does not apply where a Type 3 Incompatibility Buffer is required in an AGR PUD in accordance with Art.
+- Minimum required landscape barrier height shall be measured on the subject site from the nearest adjacent top o curb (parking lot), nearest adjacent crown of road, or nearest adjacent finished floor elevation.
+The wall requirement does not apply where a Type 3 Incompatibility Buffer is required in an AGR PUD in accordance. - The wall requirement does not apply where a Type 3 Incompatibility Buffer is required in an AGR PUD in accordance with Art.
 3.E.2.F.4.d, Landscape Buffer.
 [Ord.
-2008-003] [Partially relocated to Table 7.C.2.C - Incompatibility buffer Landscape Requirements note #5]
+2008-003] [Partially relocated to Table 7.C.2.C Incompatibility buffer Landscape Requirements note #5]